Cuddly – Calm – Playful

 Why not try our range of all-natural cat food recipes that are designed with digestive health at the core?

-Our dry cat food recipes are high in meat, over 75% , that’s responsibly sourced from the UK and Ireland.
-We also add probiotics to aid digestion, support immune function and pretty poops, because everything starts in the gut.
+Our dry cat food recipes are high in meat, over 75% , that's responsibly sourced from the UK.
+These probiotic cat food recipes also contain over 1 billion probiotics per kg to aid digestion, support immune function and pretty poops, because everything starts in the gut.
 Plus dried cranberries for urinary tract health.
 Choose from our Chicken & Salmon Dry Cat Food, Chicken Dry Cat Food or Chicken Kitten Food.

 If your Ragdoll is already a Scrumbler, be sure to share a picture and let us know how you're getting on.